ronok420/hire-me-backend/README.md

 Content-Type: application/json

 {
-    "status": "approved"  // Can be: "pending", "accepted", "rejected" }
+    "status": "accepted"  // Can be: "pending", "accepted", "rejected" only }

 # Get all applications for posted jobs [Employee]